-We vote AGAINST all resolutions that fail to meet Minimum Environmental and/or Social Principles3.
+We vote AGAINST all resolutions that fail to meet Minimum Environmental (which includes climate, bidiversity, etc.) and/or Social Principles.

-1 Both in financial and non-financial terms, such as minimalizing and/or lower risks (such as reputational risk, environmental risk, social risks such as strikes, etcetera).
+&lt;sup>1 Both in financial and non-financial terms, such as minimalizing and/or lower risks (such as reputational risk, environmental risk, social risks such as strikes, etcetera).

-2 PGGM Investments endorses internationally recognized and/or accepted basic principles of good corporate governance and proper checks and balances.
+&lt;sup>2 PGGM Investments endorses internationally recognised and/or accepted basic principles of good corporate governance and proper checks and balances.
 It refers to the six basic 'Principles of Corporate Governance' by the Organisation for Economic Development and Co-operation (OECD) and the 'Statement on Global Corporate Governance Principles: Revised' by the International Corporate Governance Network (ICGN).
-Being a Dutch asset manager with generally only Dutch clients and beneficiaries, our views on specific corporate governance issues are, next to the OECD and ICGN principles, also guided by Dutch law, rules and regulations, the Dutch corporate governance code, and the recommendations of Eumedion (the Dutch representative of the interests of institutional investors in the field of corporate governance) (hereinafter referred to as our 'Dutch Descent').
+Being a Dutch asset manager with generally only Dutch clients and beneficiaries, our views on specific corporate governance issues are, next to the OECD and ICGN principles, also guided by Dutch law, rules and regulations, the Dutch Corporate Governance Code (2022), and the recommendations of Eumedion (the Dutch representative of the interests of institutional investors in the field of corporate governance) (hereinafter referred to as our 'Dutch Descent').
 Accountability, transparency and shareholder rights are key corporate governance issues to PGGM Investments.
 Locally different views on corporate governance standards and/or local corporate governance codes and/or best practices may be taken into account.

-3 PGGM Investments takes into account internationally recognised and/or accepted basic principles on environmental and/or social issues, such as the UN Global Compact, the UN Guiding Principles on Business and Human Rights and the OECD guidelines for multinational enterprises.
+&lt;sup>3 PGGM Investments takes into account internationally recognised and/or accepted basic principles on environmental and/or social issues, such as the UN Global Compact, the UN Guiding Principles on Business and Human Rights and the OECD guidelines for multinational enterprises.